mcsbt-2019-web-and-mobile/webdev-session-5/slides.md

 ##

 Routes make it possible to handle different URLs.
+They have two main props:

+- `path`: the URL this route will match
-The component passed as `component` to the route will get rendered whenever the `path` is matched.
+- `component`: The component to be rendered when the path matches

 ## exact